On Oct, 30 2020

 Strengthen internal communication – At the end of the day, you can only forecast with the knowledge you have.
 To become more aware with what is happening within your company, take the time to improve relationships with other departments.
 Ask the marketing manager to lunch or chat up an operations specialist to find out about the upcoming projects in their world.
 This helps to ensure a marketing promotion or other event doesn’t sneak up on you and throw off a forecast.

-To summarize, there are multiple ways to fix forecasting issues.
-It often takes a combination of better data, better technology, and better work relationships to truly understand where forecasts are going wrong so you can guide them towards the right path.
+To summarize, there are multiple ways to fix issues with workforce management forecasting methods.
+It often takes a combination of better data, better forecasting technology, and better work relationships to truly understand where forecasts are going wrong so you can guide them towards the right path.
 However, once you discover the problems and get forecasts back on track, it will provide a major boost to both productivity and agent morale.
 It’s a problem that’s well worth solving!